 The integration of sustainability into the plan starts formally at the stage of issues and options.
 The effects of the strategic options have been assessed in broad terms with the aim of assisting in the selection of the preferred options.
-This has been done in three stages:
+This has been and iterative process with the following key stages:

-- Mid 2008 informal comments were provided by ENVIRON on the emerging options (the assessment focused on the appropriateness of the vision and objectives for the plan as a whole and each sub area).
-These comments were presented and discussed at a meeting with Bath and North East Somerset Council planning policy team and used to inform the development of the consultation version of the Spatial Options Paper; - Late 2008 further comments were provided by ENVIRON on the emerging options and were again presented and discussed at a meeting with Bath and North East Somerset Council planning policy team.
-These recommendations were used internally by Bath and North East Somerset Council to help formulate spatial options and core policies; and - In August 2009 a Core Strategy Spatial Options document was assessed and the results presented in an Interim Sustainability Appraisal Report (ENVIRON September 2009) which accompanied the Core Strategy Spatial Options document during a consultation period which ran from 19th October to 11th December 2009 (with comments accepted until 15th January 2010).
+Mid 2008 informal comments were provided by ENVIRON on the emerging options (the assessment focused on the appropriateness of the vision and objectives for the plan as a whole and each sub area).
+These comments were presented and discussed at a meeting with Bath and North East Somerset Council planning policy team and used to inform the development of the consultation version of the Spatial Options Paper;

+- Late 2008 further comments were provided by ENVIRON on the emerging options and were again presented and discussed at a meeting with Bath and North East Somerset Council planning policy team.
+These recommendations were used internally by Bath and North East Somerset Council to help formulate spatial options and core policies; and - In August 2009 a Core Strategy Spatial Options document was assessed and the results presented in an Interim Sustainability Appraisal Report (ENVIRON September 2009) which accompanied the Core Strategy Spatial Options document during a consultation period which ran from 19th October to 11th December 2009 (with comments accepted until 15th January 2010); - In August 2011 a Housing Contingency Assessment was undertaken, informed by the SA Framework to ensure that these further options had been thoroughly assessed within the SA.